BGmi/BGmi/README.rst

     bgmi install

+if you don't need bgmi-frontend, add ``--no-web`` options to skip download front static file

 ** ``bgmi`` now will not try to create dirs and init db every time, you will have to use ``bgmi install`` at first time**

 ============